-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1980.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Kelly is shown as a purple triangle. (analysis methodology)

 Some of Kelly’s most recently sponsored bills include...

 - H.R.
 6262 (96th): A bill to amend title 17, United States Code, to authorize the ...

 - H.R.
 6222 (96th): A bill to prohibit the importation into the United States of certain ...